 St Andrew's has an exceptional reputation in drama, art and music, with over 40 music ensembles, aimed at a range of skill levels, integrated with outstanding performance opportunities that include Cathedral events, musicals, interstate and international tours.
 Drama facilities include an in-house Black Box theatre and open theatre-style classrooms.
 There are a variety of annual productions for Middle School and Senior College, as well as International Baccalaureate productions and interschool Theatresports competitions.

-St Andrew's has one of the country's most comprehensive outdoor education programs which contrasts the school's city learning environment.
-Age appropriate programs commence in Year 3 and make use of the school's 90-hectare Kirrikee site in the Southern Highlands, as well as more specific Senior College expeditions – the 21-day Kosciusko to Bass Strait hike, mountain biking in New Zealand, canoeing on the Murray, cross-country skiing and community service projects in central Australia.
+St Andrew's has one of the country's most comprehensive outdoor education programs which contrasts with the school's city learning environment.
+Age appropriate programs commence in Kindergarten and make use of the school's 90-hectare Kirrikee site in the Southern Highlands, as well as more specific Senior College expeditions – the 21-day Kosciusko to Bass Strait hike, mountain biking in New Zealand, canoeing on the Murray, cross-country skiing and community service projects in central Australia.